The Compass - The Forgotten Secret of Hara Healing

 Western man identifies Being with intellectual and emotional creativity and fulfilment, but despite the fullness of head and heart, the physical stomach feels drained and spiritual empty – for he lacks Hara.
 He is in reality not in a state of Being, but in a state of Becoming.
 Eastern man identifies Being with creative emptiness of head and heart – only to explode with the energy compressed in the Hara, and the Heart streaming with self-forgetful compassion.

-So, there is an essential truth in the Buddhist practice of emptying, one which is in perfect accord with the creative impulse of the West, and has nothing to do with the attainment of a state of pure emptiness or Nirvana.
+So, there is an essential truth in the Buddhist practice of emptying.
 This is the understanding that it is only if we are able to actively clear an empty space in our head, heart and hara – our thoughts, feelings, impulses and intuitions – do we become open ourselves to receive genuinely new thoughts, sense genuinely new feelings, and let genuinely new intuitions and impulses germinate and incubate within us.
 This was Meister Eckhart´s understanding of the Virgin conception.
 The purpose of creating a “virgin” soul is to become permanently fruitful in soul, and in this way to become host to a new sense of self – one links to Being or “God”.
 For God is essentially “bearing”.
 Eckhart´s thinking was a “thinking of the belly”, understood in a fundamentally feminine way through Christian symbolism – as the pregnant “soul-womb” of the spirit.

 To be practised each morning, preferable right from the very moment you open the eyes, because it´s here your absent-minded thought-activity starts with new strength (the exercise should eventually last 60 minutes, but begin with the number of minutes you feel like).